The closest a recording has come to live.

 -

-The most immediate sound reproduction, which comes closest to real experience of prime acoustic at the best place in the concert hall.
+The most immediate sound reproduction, which comes closest to the real experience of prime acoustic at the best place in the concert hall.

 -

-The detachment from the transducer is astonishing.
+Both objects create a detachment from the transducer that is astonishing.

 The numbers